johnwason/vcpkg-action/README.md

 # vcpkg-action

 `vcpkg-action` is a simple action to build and cache vcpkg packages.
 It supports all platforms.
-It has two unique
+It has unique
 features:

 * Simplicity